econ-ark/FOSSProF/report.md

 :::{attention}

-Please see attached Financial Report for a detailed breakdown of the grant funds used.
+Please see attached Financial Report for a detailed breakdown of how the grant funds were used.

 :::

 The majority of the funds were used to contract with Curvenote to integrate the MyST tools into the REMARK project.
-We also supported the work of three Johns Hopkins University PhD students over the summer of 2024 to produce REMARKs of their projects.
+We also supported the work of three Johns Hopkins University PhD students over the summer of 2024 to produce REMARKs of their ongoing research projects.
 Finally, we hosted a workshop at the 30th International Conference for Computing in Economics and Finance in Singapore, and used the remaining funds for travel and lodging.